bag-cnag/biodm/docs/developer_manual/table_schema.rst

     Although you may allow more depth at places depending on your use case, always make sure that the resulting tree do not have cycles.

+    Alternatively using the custom schema component will naturally occur in a 2 level pruned tree.

 .. note::